Ipstenu/dreamobjects/readme.txt

 XXX, 2013 by Ipstenu

 * Massive re-write.
 Now using The full SDK instead of Amazon S3 PHP Class
+* - Added /AWSSDKforPHP
+* - Removed /lib/S3.php
+* Added checks for deletion (aka: Now it's safe to use one bucket for multiple site backups)

 = Version 2.3 =
 Jan 3, 2013 by Ipstenu